The faculty director for the Spring 2018 Tahiti program is French Professor Jan Solberg of Kalamazoo College (MI).

 Students must take and pass the one-credit hour orientation course (or its online equivalent) during the fall semester preceding the semester in Tahiti.
 Students must also have a grade point average of at least 2.5 both at the time of application for the program, and at the time of departure in order to be able to study abroad.
-As mentioned previously, students must also have successfully completed FREN 110 (one semester of college-level French) or more prior to studying abroad in Tahiti.
+Also, students must have successfully completed FREN 110 (one semester of college-level French) or more prior to studying abroad in Tahiti.

 - Creating an account on the new online application system, and then completing the online application process on that site.